CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/getting-started(v2).md

 ## Prerequisites

-Participants should have: Basic knowledge and understanding of the following
+Participants should have: Basic knowledge and understanding of the following:

 - Familiarity with AI concepts.
 - Experience with Azure cloud services, including how to navigate the Azure portal.